If you plan on doing the W trek self guided, you’ve come to the right place!

 Torn Tackies contains affiliate links.
 If you make a purchase using one of these links, I may receive compensation at no extra cost to you.
 See my disclosure for more information.

-• Best time: October to April (the only time you can do the W Trek without a guide)
+The hiking season runs from October to April.
+This is the only time you can do the W Trek self-guided.

 Most people prefer to do the W Trek without a tour as it’s easy enough to coordinate yourself.